The layoffs were cross-departmental, leading analysts to the conclusion that Microsoft isn't faring too well. Continue reading →

 These layoffs are at the door of massive names in the tech industry.
 Elon Musk just announced a mass layoff that gets rid of 50% of Twitter’s employees, in a move he claims is unavoidable.
 The alternative was costing Twitter a loss of around $4 million a day.
 Musk has joined the ranks of other tech giants like Meta, Salesforce, Netflix, Coinbase, and Oracle, which has considered mass layoffs to save millions of dollars.

 The pandemic has turned out to be very beneficial for the growth of Google.
 From 2020 to September 2022, the company’s annual revenue has grown by over 71%.
-This shows a promising and glowering future of Google ahead.
+This shows promising and glowering future of Google ahead.
 However, the extra revenue boost with the pandemic has slowed down a bit now.
 Moreover, the economic crunch has somehow snapped at Google’s door too, as the company cut roughly 50% of its Area 120 staff earlier this year.
 Google chose to proceed with quiet layoffs, which is where companies reorganize teams and subtly ask employees to find new roles.
 It’s a way of easing them into it, though losing your job can never be easy.

 These cuts came after the CEO announced a necessary increase in productivity across the company.
 He said that a 20% productivity boost is crucial for the business to keep running smoothly.
 The decision for these layoffs came after a mass hiring wave in the last two to three years, with the CEO saying that growth at Google has been slower than he would have liked.
 The layoffs will streamline and simplify company processes.

 Despite the mass layoffs, both tech giants have been faring pretty well in terms of growth.
-Microsoft reported $51.9 billion in total group sales in the fourth quarter ended June 30, 2022, a 12% increase in comparison to last year’s same quarter.
+Microsoft reported $51.9 billion in total group sales in the fourth quarter ended June 30, 2022, 12% increase in comparison to last year’s same quarter.
 Alphabet/Google experienced a 13% boost in its year-on-year revenue, but saw a loss in profits by 14%.
 However, Google did report a 12% increase in revenue from online advertising, equaling $56.3 billion.

 Both tech giants have reported lower revenues when compared to historic data, but this doesn’t mean that either of them has slowed down with growth.
 In fact, Microsoft has reported an operating income of $20.5 billion, an increase of 6% if compared to last year’s quarter.
 Microsoft is also enjoying revenue from its cloud, reporting $25.1 billion in the June quarter and $25.7 billion in the September one.